kjmears/kjmears.github.io/_posts/2005-03-29-you-are-here.markdown

 date: 2005-03-29 22:33:00.000000000 +01:00
 category: blog
 tags: thoughts
-excerpt: a nice trip to the design museum
+summary: a nice trip to the design museum
 ---